opf-attic/jhove-old/README.md

 This is a small project to take the JHOVE source code and Mavenise it, so that snapshots and official releases can be published.

+NOTE: This repository has been superceded by the offical JHove repo: https://github.com/gmcgath/jhove

 jhove-releases
 --------------
 This is a pom that can be used to build Maven bundles from JHOVE release packages.